khanhduytran0/TrollPad/README.md

 ### Enabling Stage Manager
 > [!CAUTION]
-> When uninstalling this tweak with Stage Manager still enabled, do not remove MobileGestalt key.
+> - When uninstalling this tweak with Stage Manager still enabled, do not remove MobileGestalt key.
 Doing so can cause bootloop.
 It's best to keep MobileGestalt key there.
+> - #4: Do not disable `Show Dock`.
+Doing so may cause respring loop when rotating device to landscape.

 #### Modifying MobileGestalt cache
 - Open `/var/containers/Shared/SystemGroup/systemgroup.com.apple.mobilegestaltcache/Library/Caches/com.apple.MobileGestalt.plist` in plist editor